Georgia Divorce FAQs

 What happens Post Divorce?

 After a final decision is made, the parties have several options if they are unhappy with the results.
-Some of the options involve returning to the Court to ask them to reconsider or to point out possible errors in the results.
+Some of the options involve returning to the Court to ask it to reconsider or to point out possible errors in the results.
 Other options involve appealing to another set of judges to ask them to reverse the final decision.
 Yet other options may involve filing a new action such as a change of custody or modification.
 Final divorce decrees are final when it comes to the division of assets and debts.
-However, divorce decrees are not final when it comes to periodic alimony, child support and custody issues.
+However, divorce decrees are not final when it comes to periodic alimony, child support, and custody issues.